A little insider info...

 Accreditation & CPD Points

-Most professionals can claim attendance towards Continuing Professional Development (CPD) within their industry body.
+On completion of this course, many professionals may be able to claim attendance towards Continuing Professional Development (CPD) within their industry body.
 Please check with your relevant industry body or BLLC if you are unsure of allocation points.

 Course participants will receive: